Rainforest and Bronzebacks (Part 1)

 Philoria loveridgei

 With daylight slowly retreating, Nick and I settled in and waited for dark over steaming bowls of tortellini, the best sort of almost instantly preparable camping food.
 With our main frog target safely secured, we had the next 36 hours on the range to attempt to find several skinks and snakes.
 Unfortunately, the weather that night decided not to play ball and the temperature dropped rapidly, giving me instant flashbacks to how cold it had been last time I was there.
-We still tried our luck road cruising, but a tiny Marsupial Frog (A. darlingtoni) was all that was to be found.
+We still tried our luck road cruising, but a tiny Marsupial Frog (Assa darlingtoni) was all that was to be found.

 Assa darlingtoni